 - What you need to watch out for: If you’re selling it directly, make sure to get cash or use a reputable platform with seller protections to avoid falling victim to fraud.

-- How you’re paid: Payment is via gift card, check, Venmo or PayPal.
+- How you’re paid: Payment is via cash or a platform like Venmo or PayPal.
 Decluttr offers direct deposit.

 8. Sell Your Old Clothes

 If your clothes are in good condition and you gravitate toward name brands, you could make money by selling your old clothes online.

 - How much you can earn: Earnings vary by site, and most take a cut of your earnings.

 - What you need to do: Sign up with a site like Poshmark or ThredUp.